westonplatter/westonplatter.github.io/_posts/2013-12-28-how-to-setup-bower-within-rails.markdown

 layout: post
 title: "How to setup Bower within Rails"
 date: 2013-12-28 19:21
-comments: true
+tags:
-categories: rails tools
+- rails
-published: true
+- tools
 ---

-After arguing for a Bower/Rails integration in [Why Rails needs Bower](/blog/2013/why-rails-needs-bower/), I want to show how Bower can be integrated within Rails.
+After arguing for a Bower/Rails integration in [Why Rails needs Bower](/why-rails-needs-bower/), I want to show how Bower can be integrated within Rails.

 <!--more-->